shuttle-hq/tower-jwt/README.md

 use tower::{Service, ServiceBuilder, ServiceExt};
 use tower_jwt::{JwtLayer, RequestClaim};

+// Setup your claim with the fields you want to extract
 #[derive(Clone, Deserialize, Debug)]
 struct Claim {
     /// Subject (whom the token refers to)